Seattle's Icelandic Horse Connection in Redmond, WA.

 You have to see her horsemanship in action- see them follow her like puppies, stop in the tracks at her word, and get moving with just 1 look.

-My 1st short ride in the Park was absolutely magical with the Avondale Icelandics.
+My 1st trail lesson riding in the Park was absolutely magical with the Avondale Icelandics.

 It was like a dream come true- exploring the trails through fairytale forest on calm, smooth-riding horse.